-Following her sister to Philadelphia and becoming a Quaker led Angelina eventually into the radical abolitionist movement.
-She was catapulted into recognition by the publication of a letter she had written to the popular paper The Liberator.
+Following her sister to Philadelphia and becoming a Quaker led Angelina into the radical abolitionist movement.
+She was catapulted to fame by the publication of a letter she wrote to the popular paper The Liberator.

-In their abolitionist work, both sisters sought to include the African American sisters as their equals.
-They sought to have them join and be active in the movement and speak out about their own experiences.
-They focused on slavery as a result of racism—unique for their time.
+In their abolitionist work, Angelina and Sarah Grimké sought to include their African American sisters as their equals.
+They sought to have them join and be active in the movement, to speak out about their own experiences.
+The Grimké sisters focused on slavery as a result of racism—unique for their time.
 They insisted that until racism was abolished, nothing would ever actually change.
-We see that we are still fighting this demon today and that they were correct in this assessment.
-They appealed to people to look at their own prejudices and try to end those as the real solution to the problem.
+They were correct in this assessment.
+We are still fighting this demon today.
+They appealed to the white public to look at their own prejudices and try to end those as the real solution to the problem.

 But in their own fight to free the slaves and end racism they came up against such harsh and blatant sexism that they began to feel the need to fight for women’s rights as well.

 “They would be attacked not so much as abolitionists, but as women.
 And in this situation, there would be no past experience, no theory to guide them.
 All at once they would stand alone, with friends advising them to retreat from their isolated position.

 But they would not choose to retreat or stand pat.
 They would move forward—on an uncharted road in defense of women”(127).

 Angelina was a gifted orator and she continued to write letters to the abolitionist papers of the day, The Emancipator and The Liberator.
 These letters were later printed in book form.

 Both Sarah and Angelina were against the Colonization movement which wanted to relocate enslaved black people to West Africa and other locations rather than grant them immediate emancipation and freedom as citizens of the United States.